 The Mumbai-Pune Expressway connects Pune to Igatpuri.
 The journey via road will approximately take around 240 kilometers.
 Maharashtra State Road Transport Corporation (MSRTC) buses connect Igatpuri to nearby cities such as Pune, Mumbai and Nashik.

-Attractions in Igatpuri
+Tourist Attractions in Igatpuri

 Nestled at an altitude of 3,000 feet above sea level, Tringalwadi Fort is an architectural marvel.
 Due to its elevated position, the massive fortress commands the picturesque views of the surrounding region.
 The fort houses a magnificent temple dedicated to Lord Hanuman.
 A hot-shot tourist spot in the Igatpuri region, Tringalwadi Fort provides excellent opportunities for trekking.